-Amanda Harrington, Vice President, Communications
+Amanda Harrington, Vice President of Communications

 Amanda ensures that the many voices that comprise TIME’S UP are heard in the press, across digital properties, and on the ground.
 Amanda is an accomplished leader of high-impact campaigns that influence public policy and inspire people to take action in support of women’s rights.
 Amanda managed the preparation of Planned Parenthood former president, Cecile Richards, for sworn testimony before Congress and she helped make health care a winning issue for House Democrats in the 2018 midterm elections.

-Tshombe Hubbard, Vice President, Finance and Administration
+Tshombe Hubbard, Vice President of Finance and Administration

 Tshombe oversees the administrative functions of TIME’S UP, including finance, IT, facilities, and compliance.
 Tshombe brings over 20 years of experience in high-level nonprofit organizational development, strategy, and finance.
 Previously, he was the senior director of program and financial management at Planned Parenthood Action Fund, where he was responsible for all components of financial management during the last three presidential election cycles.

-Angie Jean-Marie, Advocacy and Engagement Director
+Angie Jean-Marie, Director of Public Engagement

 Angie leads strategic partnerships and advocacy campaigns to advance safety, fairness, and dignity for women at work.
 Angie has spearheaded advocacy initiatives, including a campaign to change the culture of voting as the director of #VoteTogether at Civic Nation, and a philanthropic effort to spark civic activism in Los Angeles.
 Angie began her career in the U.S. House of Representatives as a legislative assistant for Congresswoman Donna F. Edwards of Maryland, where she helped launch an economic agenda for women.

-Michelle Jones, Senior Program Manager, Entertainment
+Michelle Jones, Senior Programming Manager, Entertainment